-Governor: thousands of students to attend in-person classes - WHIZ News
+Governor: Thousands of students to attend in-person classes - WHIZ News

 “It’s incumbent upon all of us, every single one of us, to do everything we can to keep down the spread in the community in which that school lives,” DeWine said.

-The Department of Health reported 1,095 probable and confirmed cases of COVID-19 on Tuesday, slightly below the state’s seven-day case average.
-The agency has reported more than 102,000 probable and confirmed cases to date, with more than 3,400 deaths.
+The Department of Health reported 1,422 probable and confirmed cases of COVID-19 on Wednesday, above below the state’s seven-day case average.
+The agency has reported more than 104,000 probable and confirmed cases to date, with more than 3,700 deaths.